alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_025_eng.md

 And teamwork.
 Especially for big jobs like theatrical works, special effects staff divide up the work to finish piece by piece.
 True specialists.

-In this theatrical ***Saint Seiya: The Heated Battle of the Gods***, the climax scene where **Frey** stabs his sword into the **Odin** statue and massive collapse occurs in light was especially difficult.
+In this theatrical **"*Saint Seiya: The Heated Battle of the Gods*"**, the climax scene where **Frey** stabs his sword into the **Odin** statue and massive collapse occurs in light was especially difficult.
 Flowing cut connections, beautiful powerful animation, colourful backgrounds, and photography that beautifully captured light and shadow.
 Cel colours and special effects that fit perfectly within that.
 It's my favourite scene.

 However, here I made a big mistake.